-All Career Certification students must have completed secondary education (high school* or equivalent) prior to admission to the Adult Career Center.
+All Career Credential Program students must have completed secondary education (high school* or equivalent) prior to admission to the Adult Career Center.
 Class size is limited and students are enrolled on a first-come, first served basis.
 Completion of necessary paperwork determines the date of enrollment.
 Students are required to attend a scheduled Informational Session and Orientation and meet the following program prerequisites prior to beginning class:

 - Complete any other program prerequisites as stated in the course outlines.

 *High School Evaluation Information and Foreign Diplomas

 If the US DOE or the school questions the validity of the high schools’ credentials, the institution will first check the “Unacceptable Proof of Graduation” list.
 If the high school is on that list it will be judged as unacceptable.
 If it is not on that list but the institution still questions the validity of the high school credential we will ask for a transcript from the high school showing classes completed and passed.
 If the Adult Career Center is still not satisfied as to the validity of the credential, we may contact the states’ Department of Education in which the school is located to ascertain if the high school is approved by the state.

 If your diploma is from a foreign country you must: